Alfareros de Tonalá S.C.

 Alfareros de Tonalá is a Mexican football team which will be a part of the inaugural year of the Liga de Ascenso.
 The team resides in Tonala, Jalisco.
-The club currently places in the Segunda División de México and would not be eligible for promotion, since the club does not count with a stadium with a capacity of 15,000.
+The club currently competes in the Segunda División de México and would not be eligible for promotion, since the club does not count with a stadium with a capacity of 15,000.